weikunhan/leetcode-summary-python/dp/README.md

 ## Coordinate-DP

-This type of problem includes: the checkerboard problem
+This type of problem includes: find status in the checkerboard problem

 | *#* | *Link* |
 | ---- | --------------------------------------------------------------------- |